erodrigufer/papayaChat/README.md

 ### Front-end
 **This section is incomplete!**

-To build and run the front-end executable:

-0. Check that the file *frontEnd.c* connects to the same IP and Port that you defined for your server on the file *concurrent_server.c*
-1. `make client`
-2. [If necessary change file permissions of executable `chmod +x frontEnd`] Run executable `./bin/frontEnd.bin`

 ### Stopping the back end daemon
 In order to stop a, possibly, long-running instance of the back-end daemon: